FlailingFog/flailingfog.github.io/misc.md

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/misc3.png)

+## Importing multiple characters
+The KKBP importer can't import more than one character into the same file.
+You have to import characters separately, then merge them into one file by using File > Append, then append the character collection from the second character's .blend file.

 ## Finalizing materials
 Using the "Finalize materials" button in the Export panel will convert all KKBP materials into PNG files.
 This is done by applying a geometry nodes modifier that flattens each mesh into a flat plane, then a picture is taken of the flat plane.
 The entire mesh is folded, so some very small gaps are left if there are transparent parts of the mesh.
 Because of this, a second filler plane is placed right under the folded mesh to fill in those gaps.